ssitari/GuardianBookNetwork/README.md

 Built with the JavaScript library D3.js.

-Portions of the JavaScript and CSS were developed with assistance from Claude
+Portions of the JavaScript and CSS were developed with assistance from the Claude chatbot